thruflo/thruflo/README.md

 # thruflo

 thruflo is a document authoring system.
-It's still in early, alpha development and may well not work yet.
+It's still in early, alpha development and will probably not work yet if you try to [use it][(INSTALL.md)].

 ## Problem